eth-protocol-fellows/protocol-studies/docs/wiki/protocol/data-structures.md

 ## Future Implementations

-## Verkle Tree
+## Verkle Trees

 [Verkle tree](https://verkle.info/) is a new data structure that is being proposed to replace the current Merkle Patricia Trie.
-It is named after the combination of "Vector commitment" and "Merkle Tree".
-It is designed to be more efficient and scalable than the current MPT.
+Named by combining the "Vector commitment" and "Merkle Tree", it is designed to be more efficient and scalable than the current MPT.
 It is a trie-based data structure that replaces the heavy witness used in the MPT with a lightweight witness.
-It is a part of The Verge upgrade of [Ethereum Roadmap](https://ethereum.org/en/roadmap/#what-about-the-verge-splurge-etc).
-It will enable the [stateless](https://ethereum.org/en/roadmap/statelessness/#statelessness) clients to be more efficient and scalable.
+Verkle trees are the key part of The Verge upgrade of [Ethereum Roadmap](https://ethereum.org/en/roadmap/#what-about-the-verge-splurge-etc).
+They can enable [stateless](https://ethereum.org/en/roadmap/statelessness/#statelessness) clients to be more efficient and scalable.

 ### Structure of Verkle Tree

-The layout structure of a Verkle tree is just like a MP tree but with different base of the tree i.e. number of children.
-Just like [MP tree](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/#optimization) it has root node, inner nodes, extension nodes and leaf nodes.
+The layout structure of a Verkle tree is just like a MPT but with different base of the tree i.e. number of children.
+Just like [MPT](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/#optimization) it has root node, inner nodes, extension nodes and leaf nodes.
 There a slight difference in the key size, on which the tree is made.
-MP tree uses 20 byte key which Verkle tree uses 32 byte key in which the 31 bytes are used as a stem of the tree while last 1 byte is used for storage with almost the same stem address or neighboring code chunks (opening the same commitment is cheaper).
+MPT uses 20 byte key which Verkle tree uses 32 byte key in which the 31 bytes are used as a stem of the tree while last 1 byte is used for storage with almost the same stem address or neighboring code chunks (opening the same commitment is cheaper).
 Also due to the fact that while computing the witness data the algorithms take 252 bit as field element so it is convenient to use 31 bytes as a suffix of the tree.
 Using this, the stem data can commit to two difference commitments ranging from 0-127 and 128-255, aka lower value and upper value of the same key, thus covering the whole suffix space.
 For more on this refer [here](https://blog.ethereum.org/2021/12/02/verkle-tree-structure).

 ![Verkle Tree](../../images/verkle_tree_structure.png)